-- Q: What are reimbursable expenses? - A: Expenses that are reasonable in amount and necessary to the business need for travel are reimbursable expense.
-These include, air travel, hotel, reasonable business entertainment, car rental and meals.
-For a full list of all reimbursable expenses, and expenses that are not reimbursable, see the CFC Practice - Corporate Travel Policy.
+- Q: What are reimbursable expenses? - A: Expenses that are reasonable in amount and necessary to the business need for travel are reimbursable expenses.
+These include air, travel, hotel, reasonable business entertainment, car rental and meals.
+For a full list of all reimbursable expenses, and expenses that are not reimbursable, see the CFC Practice Corporate Travel Practice.